Char Siu (Chinese BBQ Pork)

 Is Char Siu the same as Roast Pork?

-Yes, it’s very similar since Char Siu is roasted BBQ pork.
-Char siu is an iconic Chinese (specifically, Cantonese) roasted BBQ pork.
+It is very similar.
+Char Siu is an iconic Chinese (specifically, Cantonese) roasted BBQ pork.
 This BBQ pork is much sweeter than a usual, more savory pork roast.

 Why is Char Siu pork pink?